Weather and Safety

 oday’s weather in NuriootBallooning is VERY weather dependent

 What might be a nice day to the average person may not be a good balloon flying day.
 The most common reason for cancelling a flight is wind speed.
 Anything more than light winds is too fast.
 It needs to be quite calm and stable for the first few hundred feet to be able to inflate the balloon and take off nice and safely.
 Once we are up and flying we can fly a bit faster within reason, but we also like it nice and calm when we come back down to land again.
 So it’s the surface wind for the first few hundred feet that’s the all important wind, not just the wind speed at the very ground level.
-Other conditions that will keep us grounded include very hot days, rain, total fire ban, low visibility (fog/extremely low cloud) and thunderstorms.
+Other conditions that will keep us grounded include very hot mornings, rain, total fire ban, low visibility (fog/extremely low cloud) and thunderstorms.

 The Weather Window

 We always stress that we meet early and it is important for you to be on time.
 Why?
 The air is usually much cooler and more stable during the first few hours of the morning, but as the sun rises, it warms up the ground.
 The ground can only absorb so much heat it then starts to radiate this extra heat back.
 This is one of the causes of wind currents and turbulence.
 We need to fly our balloons while the air remains stable, and not affected by the day’s wind currents.
-This time is generally 2 to 4 hours after sunrise, although it does depend on the time of year.
+This time is generally 2 hours after sunrise, although it does depend on the time of year.
 This is our ‘weather window’.

 Cancelling On The Field